v4rakh/ecolinker/README.md

 ## Prerequisite

-This is required if you would like to use EcoLinker.
-EcoLinker **requires** an EcoFlow IoT Developer Platform account.
+For EcoLinker you **MUST** have an EcoFlow IoT Developer Platform account!

 1. Go to https://developer-eu.ecoflow.com/.
 2. Click on _"Become a Developer"_.